-Barron Trump’s Mocker ‘SNL’ Writer Will Not Be Fired?
+Barron Trump’s Mocker: ‘SNL’ Writer Will Not Be Fired?

 — Paula Bolyard (@pbolyard) January 20, 2017

 Her post attracted a lot of hateful comments asking media and people to leave the young boy out of politics.
-She even ignored the fact that Barron will not be homeschooled but rather continue his current school term at Columbia Grammar and Preparatory School, before joining his father in Washington, D.C.
+She even ignored the fact that Barron will not be homeschooled but rather continue his current school term at Columbia Grammar and Preparatory School before joining his father in Washington, D.C.

 Donald Trump’s youngest child and his only child with Melania Trump is said to be the victim of cyberbullying.
-Numerous memes and videos have targeted the young boy but Rich’s comment is said to have left the worst taste in everyone’s mouths.
+Numerous memes and videos have targeted the young boy, but Rich’s comment is said to have left the worst taste in everyone’s mouths.

-Katie’s account was soon filled with angry responses after her Barron Trump’s comment and she had deactivated her account.
+Katie’s account was soon filled with angry responses after her Barron Trump’s comment, and she had deactivated her account.
 After her temporary hiatus from Twitter, Rich logged back in today and issued an apology.
 She was soon not available for any more comments on the issue.

 I sincerely apologize for the insensitive tweet.
 I deeply regret my actions & offensive words.
 It was inexcusable & I'm so sorry.